-Editor's Note: The procedure of split operation pipeline create subscription and notification is FFS to be detailed in clause 7.8.2.

 Subsequently, once a multi-client AI/ML split operation pipeline has been created, other AIMLE clients who seek to also engage in the multi-client AI/ML split operation pipeline begin by initiating a discovery procedure as in Block C, which is similar to Block A. If a pipeline is already created according to Block B, it identifies the existing created pipeline that supports multi-client AI/ML split operation, fulfilling the respective split operation discovery filters.
 Therefore, instead of a split operation pipeline create subscription, it will proceed with a split operation pipeline join subscription, which will allow the AIMLE client to join the created pipeline as in Block D. To enable adjustment of the pipeline considering the newly joining AIMLE clients, each client indicates its respective computing resources during the join.
 This process can be scaled up to accommodate an n-number of AIMLE clients, allowing for extensive multi-client collaboration in split AI/ML operations.

-Editor's Note: The procedure of split operation pipeline join subscription and notification is FFS to be detailed in clause 7.8.2.

 As AIMLE clients with different computing resources join the split operation pipeline, the pipeline may need to be adjusted, and the participating AIMLE clients need to be notified of changes to the pipeline so that they can make client-side adjustments.
 For this purpose, as shown in Block E, a split AI/ML operation notification is sent to all AIMLE clients as per clause 8.14.2.5.3 of 3GPP TS 23.482.

 7.8.1.3 Multi-client pipeline service continuity